 Study Area

 The study was conducted at Maiduguri Central Abattoir, situated in Maiduguri, the capital city of Borno State.
-The abattoir is geographically located between longitude 013.10719°E and latitude 11.51519°N. Maiduguri city lies at an elevation of 300 meters above sea level, within the coordinates 11.46°N - 11.54°N and 13.04°E - 13.14°E. With a population of approximately 844,747 residents and covering an area of 72,609 square kilometers, Maiduguri is the largest city in Borno State [9].
+The abattoir is geographically located between longitude 013.10719°E and latitude 11.51519°N. Maiduguri city lies at an elevation of 300 meters above sea level, within the coordinates 11.46°N - 11.54°N and 13.04°E - 13.14°E. With a population of approximately 844,747 residents and covering an area of 72,609 square kilometers, Maiduguri is the largest city in Borno State, Nigeria [9].

 Sample collection and microbiological examinations